hyugogirubato/cbz/README.md

 CBZ is a Python library designed for creating, manipulating, and viewing comic book files in CBZ format.
 It offers a straightforward interface to pack comic pages into CBZ archives, extract metadata, and display comics using a built-in player.

-> [!WARNING]
-> The library is currently being rewritten following the latest PR, a new version will arrive soon, partially changing its use.

 ## Features

 - 🚀 Seamless Installation via [pip](#installation)